It's Rush Limbaugh, this, the EIB Network, and the Limbaugh Institute for Advanced Conservative Studies.

 They're taking dictation from Stan Greenberg.

-I mean, I can understand, Jason, you write about sports, but you brought the Iraq war into this.
+I mean, I can understand, Jason, you're right about sports, but you brought the Iraq War into this.

 He's writing about football.

-He's writing about Scott Pioli, because Scott Pioli comes from a dictatorial regime, the New England Patriots.
+He's writing about Scott Peoli because Scott Peoli comes from a dictatorial regime, the New England Patriots.

-And Jason's all worried that Pioli is in the mad dictator image of Belichick.
+And Jason's all worried that Peoli is in the mad dictator image of Belichick.

 Unchallenged leaders are dictators and quickly turned unethical.